iansinnott/webpack-base-project/README.md

 #### [1]

 In a Webpack config `module.loaders` defines an array of loaders to be run on your source files.
-This can contain any number of laoders including things like bable, typescript, coffescript, css preprocessors, image processors, etc. Loaders are one of Webpacks most commonly-used and powerful features.
+This can contain any number of loaders including things like bable, TypeScript, CoffeScript, CSS preprocessors, image processors, etc. Loaders are one of Webpacks most commonly-used features and they are quite powerful.

 #### [2]

-Each loader configuration object you define on `module.loaders` will have a `test` option that let's you specify a regex to be used when matchin source files.
+Each loader configuration object you define in `module.loaders` will have a `test` option that let's you specify a regex to be used when matchin source files.
 In our case, we're telling Webpack we want it to match every file that ends with `.js`.

 #### [3]

 So what does it mean when Webpack matches a file based on the `test` option?
 It means it will run it through the loader you specify here.
 In this case, we want it to run the files through the Babel loader.

 **IMPORTANT:** You will need to npm install the appropriate loader for every loader you put into your Webpack config.
-Let's do that now if you haven't already for Babel.
+Let's do that for Babel now if you haven't already.
 Loaders are generally named with the `-loader` suffix:

 ```
 npm install --save-dev babel-loader